Skip To Content

 Note:

 Field calculations cannot be undone.
-For this reason, a good practice is to add a field, calculate values into it, and confirm the calculation is what you wanted.
+For this reason, it is recommended that you add a field, calculate values into it, and confirm the calculation is what you wanted.
 If it is, you can then calculate the original field to equal the added field.
 Once you confirm the values are correct in the original field, you can delete the field you added.

 The calculate field window appears.